-Step 1: Download and install your device drivers in your PC.
+Step 1: Download and install your device drivers on your PC.

 Step 3: Boot your device in “fastboot” mode and connect it with your PC.

-Step 4: Now open the folder where your adb & fastboot package is extracted, press Shift key on your keyboard and right click in the folder and select “Open command prompt here“.
+Step 4: Now open the folder where your ADB & fastboot package is extracted, press Shift key on your keyboard and right-click on the folder and select “Open command prompt here.“

-Step 5: To check whether the device is connected properly enter following command in Command prompt window and press enter.
+Step 5: To check whether the device is appropriately connected enter following command in the Command prompt window and press enter.

-Step 6: If it doesn’t show any device try reinstalling device drivers or check whether cable is connected properly or not and try again.
+Step 6: If it doesn’t show any device, try reinstalling device drivers or check whether the cable is connected correctly or not and try again.

-Step 7: If your device is shown in list then enter the following command to check bootloader status.
+Step 7: If your device is shown in the list, then enter the following command to check bootloader status.

 fastboot oem device-info